macster110/soundnet/analysis/README.md

   <img width="300" height="400" src = "../resources/clickplotexample.png">
 </p>

 _An example of waveforms from a single click detection imported from PAMGuard and plotted using MATLAB.
 Note that PAMGuard autmatically matched click between hydrophones within the same SoundNet device and so one click detection contains 4 waveforms.
-PAMGaurd also calculates the time delays between the waveforms and localised the horizontal and verticla bearing for wach click_
+PAMGuardrd also calculates the time delays between the waveforms and localised the horizontal and verticla bearing for wach click_

+Note that there is also a [comprehensive R library](https://github.com/TaikiSan21/PamBinaries) for PAMGuard which has like-for-like functions to the MATLAB library.

+### Importing datasets

 ## Sensor files

-Sensor files from the sensor package attached to the SoundTrap are human readable .csv files saved to the SoundTrap's SD card.
+Sensor files from the sensor package attached to the SoundTrap are human readable .csv files which are saved to the SoundTrap's SD card.
 These can be opened using the MATLAB code in the sensor package folder.
 For example to open a folder of sensor files and plot the data use

 ```Matlab
 %folder where the csv files are located.